kcl-lang/vscode-kcl/README.md

 Other useful features such as refactoring and testing are in development.

+## Dependencies

+We recommend that you use the latest version of KCLVM, but the minimum required version for this extension is 0.4.6.
+If you are using an earlier version, the extension may not work properly.

 ## Known Issues
-+ Hover and GotoDefintion: The current hover and goto definition are similar to global search, and there may be multiple results for some Identifiers with the same name
++ Hover and GotoDefintion: The current hover and goto definitions are similar to global search, and there may be multiple results for some Identifiers with the same name.
-+ Completion: Semantic completion is not yet supported
++ Completion: Semantic completion is not yet supported.

 ## Ask for help